pyth-network/pyth-client/doc/getting_started.md

 # Getting started with publishing via pyth-client

-The pyth-client repo consists of a C++ library (libpc.a), two command-line administration tools (pyth & pyth_admin), a json/websocket-based server (pythd) and a gateway/proxy server for price publishing (pyth_tx).
+The pyth-client repo consists of two command-line administration tools (pyth & pyth_admin), a json/websocket-based server (pythd) and a gateway/proxy server for price publishing (pyth_tx).

-You can integrate with libpc directly in your application.
-See `pctest/test_publish.cpp` for an example.
-Or, you can integrate with the pythd server via json/websockets.
+You can integrate with the pythd server via json/websockets.
 See `pctest/test_publish.py` for an example.

 Before doing this you need to setup a *key-store* directory.
 A key-store is a collection of cryptographic keys for interracting with the solana block-chain.
 This can be done via the pyth command-line tool.
 First, build the project by following the instructions in the README.md file and cd to the build directory, then run the following: